micro/micro/README.md

 ### Server

 Micro is built as a microkernel architecture, which abstracts away the complexity of the underlying infrastructure.
-It's composed as a single logical server for the end user but behind the scenes is decomposed into building block services that run as separate processes.
+It's composed as a single logical server for the end user but behind the scenes is decomposed as a set of separate services.

 The server is composed of the following services.